svermeulen/vim-easyclip/README.md

 `g:EasyClipYankHistorySize` - Change this to limit yank history, defaults to 30

-`g:EasyClipUseDefaults` - If you want to load easyclip without defining any of the default key mappings, just set this to zero in your vimrc.
-You can then pick and choose what to use from EasyClip by binding to the `<plug>` mappings yourself.
+`g:EasyClipDoSystemSync` - Set this to zero to disable system clipboard sync.
+Defaults to on.

+You can also disable the default mappings by setting one or more of the following to zero:
+    `g:EasyClipUseYankDefaults`
+    `g:EasyClipUseCutDefaults`
+    `g:EasyClipUsePasteDefaults`
+    `g:EasyClipUseSubstituteDefaults`

+You can then map to the specific `<plug>` mappings to define whatever mappings you want.
+For example, to change the mapping for cut (by default set to `m`) to `yd`, include the following in your vimrc:`

+    let g:EasyClipUseCutDefaults = 0

+    nmap yd <Plug>MoveMotionPlug
+    xmap yd <Plug>MoveMotionXPlug
+    nmap ydd <Plug>MoveMotionLinePlug

 ### Key Mappings ###